>DAVE'S ART

 The Circarama film, "America the Beautiful" is presented in regular showings throughout the day in the adjacent Circarama theater, only one of its kind in the United States.

-FROM VACATIONLAND MAGAZINE, SUMMER 1967
+VACATIONLAND MAGAZINE SUMMER 1967

 Vacationland New TL Header